Snapshot (Quick Answer)

 Factors Affecting Cost:

-- Total number of crowns needed
+Total number of crowns needed (often 20–28 crowns for full-mouth rehab planning)

-- Smile line and bite (occlusion)
+Smile line and bite (occlusion) complexity

 What’s Included?